TheKingD/DnD-Turn-Order-Tracker/README.md

   - Each player has a token which lights up on their turn
       - Tokens can be programmed to occur in any order as set by DM
       - PLayers may set their own colors
-      - Must work off bluetooth
+      - Must work off bluetooth / rechargeable batteries?